kasra-haghpanah/spring-rsocket-with-rsocketjs/README.md

 # Notice

-This application works on Spring 3.0.0 or later and JDK 17 or later
+This application works on Spring boot 3.0.0 or later and JDK 17 or later

 ```xml
 <parent>